vlad17/svm2csr/README.md

 pip install svm2csr
 ```

-Note this package is only available for pythons, operating systems, and machine architecture targets I can build wheels for.
+Note this package is only available for pythons, operating systems, and machine architecture targets I can build wheels for (see [Publishing](#publishing)).
 Right now, that makes it linux-only.

 * `cp36-cp39, manylinux2010, x86_64`